 As a general policy, the agency in which a student will be conducting her or his placement will complete these checks, often for a fee.
 In some situations, the agency will require the

 student to have UW Green Bay conduct the checks.
 In such instances, a student will request, and pay for, the service at the Office of Public Safety (OPS).
 When the checks are completed,

 the student will retrieve the reports from OPS and provide directly to the agency.
 Students who have resided in states other than Wisconsin since the age of 18 will also be required to

 complete an out-of-state background check and pay additional fees.
 Students are encouraged to apply for their checks a minimum of three weeks before they are scheduled to begin a field

 A student may be denied access to a placement site based on the nature of past offences.
 Certain offences may also prevent a student from being certified or licensed as a professional social worker and/or the ability to work in certain agency settings.
 The Wisconsin Department of Safety and Professional Services (DSPS) is the credentialing organization for the state of Wisconsin.
 According to the DSPS, “a criminal conviction is not an automatic bar to licensure.
 Conviction reviews will occur on a case-by-case basis.
 See Wis.
 Stats.
 S.457.26(2).”
 If you have questions about how your criminal background may impact your placement or certification/licensing options, you are encouraged to talk with a Social Work Advisor and/or contact the DSPS directly.

 Outcome of the Admissions Process

-Students are notified about their admissions status within two weeks of the admissions deadline.
+Students are notified about their admissions status within four weeks of the admissions deadline.

 Students admitted to the program will attend a Junior Orientation Meeting prior to the beginning of the fall semester.